layumi/2016_GAN_Matlab/README.md

 In my experiment, deconv show that the output adjacent pixel is likely.
 So in the minist using conv(fc layer) is better. (deconv may suit for real images such as CIFAR)

+# I have give up this code, you may try the code in tensorflow.
+I am sorry for that.
+I think my GAN training code on github is not good enough to rehearsal the result in the original paper.
+In fact, I give up my code and turn to use the dcgan wrote in the tensrflow.
+The code url is https://github.com/carpedm20/DCGAN-tensorflow.
+You may try it.
+Recently I also test the code for wgan. https://github.com/carpedm20/DCGAN-tensorflow   It’s also awesome.
+I hope it can help you.